freenowtech/spring-multirabbit/README.md

 # Spring MultiRabbit
-**Spring MultiRabbit** is a library to enable multiple RabbitMQ servers in SpringBoot applications.
+**Spring MultiRabbit** is a library to enable multiple RabbitMQ brokers in SpringBoot applications.
 The modules are:
 * **spring-multirabbit-lib** - the main module, that provides the auto-configuration feature;
 * **spring-multirabbit-lib-integration** - a module to test integration with Spring;
 * **spring-multirabbit-example-java** - an example project in Java;